sebas642/intercessor/README.md

 Where:

-* USER_ID (string): The unique ID attributed to the user.
+* USER_ID (string): The unique ID attributed to the peer.
-* SERVER_INFO (string): Application specific information configured on the server.
+* SERVER_INFO (string): Optional application specific information configured on the server.

 ### PEER_JOINED message

-This message is sent to servers when a new client connects using the server ID.
+This message is sent to a server when a new client connects using its server ID.

 ```json
 {